Both home inspections and appraisals are part of the home buying and selling process. But they each serve a separate purpose.

 The home inspection usually takes several hours.
 Once complete, the inspector delivers their report to the buyer.
 The buyer can then use this information to gauge if they want to make the investment in the home.
 They can also use the information to renegotiate the home’s price.

-If you have questions about appraisals or home inspections, I’d be happy to answer them.
-Call or text me at 217-460-1588.
+If you have questions about appraisals or home inspections, anyone on our mortgage team will be happy to answer them and you can start here.